ETS-ReactNative2/StreamPools/README.md

 earnings = $3.8m x 12 x 3% x 25% ~= $340,000
 ```

 Development of this relatively simple platform should not be too expensive and can easily be done by a team of 2 developers withing a few weeks.
-Additional expenses would be required for marketing.
+Additional expenses would be required for marketing and community education.
 It's estimated that total cost of the platform launch should not exeed $250k.
 Therefore ROI may be calculated as follows:
 ```
 ROI = net return on investment / cost of investment = (earnings - cost of investment) / cost of investment = $340k - $250k / $250k = 36%
 ```